Golden Age of Piracy: Post–Spanish Succession period, c. 1715–1726

 As part of the settlement of the War of the Spanish Succession, the British South Sea Company obtained the asiento, a Spanish government contract to supply slaves to Spain's New World colonies, which provided British traders and smugglers more access to formerly closed Spanish markets in America.
 This arrangement also contributed heavily to the spread of piracy across the western Atlantic.
 Shipping to the colonies boomed along with the flood of skilled mariners after the war.
 Merchant shippers used the surplus of labor to drive wages down, cut corners to maximize profits, and create unsavory conditions aboard their vessels.
 Merchant sailors suffered from mortality rates as high or higher than the slaves being transported.
 Living conditions were so poor that many sailors began to prefer a freer existence as pirates.
 The increased volume of shipping traffic also could sustain a large body of brigands preying upon it.

 During this time, many of the pirates had originally been either sailors for the Royal Navy, privateersmen, or merchant seamen.
 Most pirates had experience living on the sea, and knew how harsh the conditions could be.
 Sailors for the king often had very little to eat while out on the sea, and ended up sick, starving, and dying.
 That resulted in some sailors deserting the king and becoming pirates instead.
 This also allowed for pirates to better fight the navy.
-Unlike other seamen, pirates had strict rules for how they were to be treated on the ship.
+Unlike other seafarers, pirates had strict rules for how they were to be treated on the ship.
 Contrary to popular belief, pirate captains did not have a dictatorship over the rest of the pirates on their ship.
 Captains had to be voted in, and there were strict rules for them to follow as well.
 The captain was not treated better (with more food, better living conditions, etc.) than the other members of the crew, and was expected to treat the crew with respect.
 This was in deliberate contrast to merchant captains, who often treated their crews terribly.
 Many pirates had formerly served on these merchant ships and knew how horrid some captains could be.
 Because of this, ships often implemented councils composed of all of the crew members on the ship.
 Some councils were used daily to make ordinary decisions, while others were used as a court system only when criminal incidents or legal matters necessitated it.
 Whatever the case, crewmembers on pirate vessels often had as much power as the captain outside of battle.
 The captain only had full authority in times of battle and could be removed from this position if he showed cowardice in the face of the enemy.
 He was also to be bold in battle.
 The pirates did not want things to end up the same way as on a navy ship.